 There are over 100 sites relating to D-Day including cemeteries, memorials, museums, beaches and batteries.
 Check this page to find out what’s open during the winter months.

 Normandy is bursting with delicious food and drink.
 Find out more about local specialities here.

 7. Visit A Chateau or Abbey

 Here’s my top 10 list of chateau and abbeys.
-The features ones are all in La Manche region but there are others throughout Normandy.
-Information is here.
+The featured ones are all in La Manche region but there are others throughout Normandy.
 Check the details for opening hours.

 8. Discover Medieval Bayeux

 There’s more to Bayeux than just the tapestry and you can easily spend a day here.
 If you are visiting in January the tapestry museum is closed and re-opens at the beginning of February.

 9. Take a Day Trip

 If you want to venture a little further afield, a trip to St Malo in Brittany might fit the bill.
 It’s around a 90 minute drive away.
 The seaside towns of Honfleur and Deauville are around 2 hours but well worth the drive.

 10. Be A Photographer For the Day